cloud-ark/kubeplus/docs/Code-snippets-for-Kubernetes-v1.22-migration.md

 Q5.
 How to create a ServiceAccount secret token?

 A. The main thing to note here is that a Secret object is no longer created by default for ServiceAccount.
 We have to create the Secret ourselves.
 First create a ServiceAccount, then create a secret with ServiceAccount name set as an annotation on the Secret.
-And make sure that you set the Secret type to ``kubernetes.io/service-account-token``.
+Make sure that you set the Secret type to ``kubernetes.io/service-account-token``.
 The Secret will be populated with the token that you can retrieve using ``kubectl describe secret``.

 ```
 $ kubectl create sa abc